48,019,985 Democrats35,732,180 Republicans34,699,567 IndependentsONE ATMOSPHERE

 Our Climate Common convened a diverse group of conservationists, commercial forest landowners, and scientists, to determine whether Maine’s commercial forests could store more carbon while maintaining harvest levels.

-New Report from OCC and Maine Climate Table
+2022 Report from OCC and Maine Climate Table

 sss